-Benefit Description You Pay
+Benefit Desription You Pay

 Accidental injury benefit High Option

 We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
-The need for these services must result from an accidental injury.
-Services have to be initiated and rendered within six months of the accident.
-Nothing
+The need for these services must result from an accidental injury if the jaw is broken, the accident occurred while you were enrolled with the Plan and you submit a plan of treatment within 60 days of the date of your injury.
+You pay 20% of the allowable charge after deductible.

-Dental benefits High Option
+Dental benefits

 We have no other dental benefits.